Learn something new every day

 In frontal lobe degeneration, patients start to develop behavioral changes.
 Their memory often remains intact, but they can experience behavioral outbursts and problems with their social skills.
 Some patients may have trouble with critical thinking and reasoning.
 They also lack motivation to engage in tasks like routine daily activities.
 Some patients have aphasia and may develop movement disorders, especially fine motor disorders that make it hard to control the hands.

-Signs of frontal lobe degeneration may be visible on a medical imaging study.
+Signs of degeneration may be visible on a medical imaging study.
 A doctor may recommend some tests to find out what caused the damage to the frontal lobe.
 While it is not possible to reverse brain damage, patients may be able to arrest the degeneration with treatment.
 They can also receive appropriate therapy to recover skills.
 Therapy may include sessions with psychologists to develop coping techniques as well as physical therapy to improve coordination.

 A patient with frontal lobe degeneration can have a variable prognosis.
 Some patients may stabilize and could maintain independent living skills, though they may require some support with age.
 Other patients have severe and rapidly progressing dementia.
 They may need hospitalization and extended inpatient care.
 These patients may be eligible for financial assistance on the grounds that the brain damage is a disability.
 Patients with work-related or service-linked disease may want to consider filing a claim against their former employers to receive compensation and additional benefits.